 Photo - Richard Whittaker

 In the summer of 2002, I went to Baton Rouge to be with my brother, John, while he underwent the "Whipple," a brutal surgery to remove part of his pancreas.
-The prospect had stirred much worry among those closest to him.
 John had come to LSU accepting their proposal that he found a Religious Studies Department there.
 It would have close ties with the Philosophy Department and, in fact, John had served as head of the combined departments for some years.

-He brought with him his credentials from Yale and a deep love of Kierkegaard and Ludwig Wittgenstein.
+He brought credentials from Yale along with a deep love of Kierkegaard and Ludwig Wittgenstein.
 Two years younger than me, we shared a passion for things philosophical, and over the years, had shared countless hours of discussion in this realm.

 Besides being there as a support for John as he faced the surgery, I wanted to be with him post-surgery during visiting hours to make sure not too much was asked of him by colleagues and well-wishers.
 Thankfully, I needn't have worried on that account as all were quite sensitive.
 And, as it turned out, I had the pleasant experience of meeting most of the faculty in both departments.
 Each visitor and I could chat quietly while my brother, eyes closed, could listen as much or as little as suited him, and simply feel the love being offered.